-Full-frame digital cameras used to be the preserve of professionals and well-heeled amateurs.
+Full-frame DSLR cameras used to be the preserve of professionals and well-heeled amateurs.
 But as competition has increased (and older models have been discounted as newer siblings arrive) prices have fallen to the point where they are within the reach of many enthusiasts around, which means that you're spoiled for choice if you're looking for a camera deal.
 And nowadays it is not just about DSLRs, there are some great full-frame mirrorless cameras too at affordable prices.

 If performance is more important than price, though, head over to our best DSLR list.
 For the rest of you bargain hunters, we’ve put together this list of the 10 cheapest full-frame cameras on the market, from low-res options suited to low-light photography through to high-resolution cameras capable of recording big, detailed files.

 Whether you’re looking to upgrade from a cropped-sensor DSLR or something to rival the best mirrorless cameras around, or you’re considering changing to a different system altogether, this round-up will guide you to the best affordable full-frame bodies available.